simon-staal/EE_Module_Feedback/EEE_3rd_Year_Modules.md

 Some people say this module is tough.
 I honestly don’t think it is once you understand what functional programming is all about - so try to do that.
 F# is a very productive language to work with – it’s easy to debug, the code looks beautiful and it’s...well, high level.
 In comparison, I find C++ rather stressful as you need to keep track of the variables you’ve declared...F# is just functions!
 As JZ mentions, it can improve your ability as a programmer.
 I recommend checking the module out to see if it is for you. – Aaman (EIE)

 The final coursework is kinda hard but really rewarding.
 Dr Tom Clarke is amazing but he’s still Dr Tom Clarke so it’s a really independent-learning module.
 It is still worth asking him or the GTAs for any help.
 Get the worksheets in early and try to ace the timed programming segment to put you in the best position for the final coursework.
 That one can be hard.
 The struggle of this project is picking a great group in my opinion as the workload is hefty at the end when you have a bunch of other deadlines but I was pretty lucky.
-If you like programming, it is really interesting learning functional programming so I would encourage taking it. - Simi
+If you like programming, it is really interesting learning functional programming so I would encourage taking it. - Simi (EEE)

 Functional programming moves basic programming ideas to the compiler.
 Overheads such as creating looping iterators are removed, so you don’t need (for int i=0; …..) anymore and can write more high-level, concise code.
 It is a great skill to have and even Python supports it.
 If you can follow the worksheets that Tom Clarke has prepared you are definitely set to ace the coursework.
 Coursework’s workload may not be evenly distributed among your team so make sure you voice out your concerns to the GTA’s or to Tom Clarke as early as possible if such situation is happening.